Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-25-how-to-git-part-1.md

 ## Acknowledgements

-Ramkumar , Ganesh and Shri Shruthi were kind enought to teach me the basics of vcs and git.
+Ramkumar , Ganesh and Shri Shruthi were kind enough to teach me the basics of vcs and git.
 Without them I wouldn't have had the courage to take up git and learn its basics.